simeonpashley/klipper_config/README.md

 https://github.com/bigtreetech/SKR-2/issues/13#issuecomment-831507297

 ```
 On SKR-2 PA9 is TX and PA10 is RX.
-So pin 10 (RXD0) of RPi would go to the middle pin (PA9) of tft connector on SKR-2 and pin 8 (TXD0)of RPI would go to the 4th pin from left (PA10) on tft connector.
+So pin 10 (RXD0) of RPi would go to the middle pin (PA9) of TFT connector on SKR-2 and pin 8 (TXD0)of RPI would go to the 4th pin from left (PA10) on tft connector.
 And then or course, pick any ground pin on rpi and connect to second pin over from left (GND) on SKR-2.
 ```

+For my setup, RPI Zero 2, only connected over `/dev/serial0` as the documented `/dev/ttyAMA0` did not work at all for me.

 # Archive
 Octopi original config in sub-dir `./octopi`
+- Raspberry Pi 3B - Klipper & mainsail.
+Moved to RPI Zero 2 to save a lot of space!